SEARCH

 Row Cover Clips

-That blanket-like thing over the raised bed is a row cover (also called a frost cloth).
+That blanket-like thing over the raised bed is a row cover (also called a frost cloth or floating row cover).
 These protect tender crops from cold weather.

 I attach binder clips to each outside corner of my raised beds and them to hold the row covers in place.